CyrusMoreno/alpacas-r-socute/index.md

 #### Visualization

-I created a pivot table and create a simple graph.
+Create a pivot table with simple graph.

 [Here is the link](https://docs.google.com/spreadsheets/d/e/2PACX-1vTMrhAzXjSeSafdl4ftPo5M9Y-xfIS36hsKU6GUtLkxcy6FtR1cHB41deUxOd20WloSOoZVXx7krfa7/pubhtml?gid=1618269384&single=true)

-In the pivot table, I also include all total ride for day in week.
+In this pivot table, I include all total ride for days in week.

 Based on Bike Rides - April 2020,  the number of casual ride never exceeds 5000 while member rides consistently exceeds that number.
 Sundays have the highest volume for all two groups while Wednesday ride volume it lowest.